I Got You (Bebe Rexha song)

 "I Got You" is a song by American singer-songwriter Bebe Rexha from her second extended play (EP) All Your Fault: Pt.
 1 (2017), and debut studio album Expectations (2018).
 It was released on October 28, 2016, as the lead single from the EP.
 The track was produced by production team Captain Cuts, and was also featured in a commercial for the Galaxy S21 FE.
+Commercially, the song reached the top 10 in Bulgaria.

 Composition

 "I Got You" is a electronica song written in the key of A minor in common time with a tempo of 98 beats per minute.
 Most of the song follows a chord progression of Am-C-F-G-Am.
 The bridge follows a sequence of F-C-G-F-C-G-Dm-Em-F.

 Music video

 The accompanying music video for "I Got You" was directed by Dave Meyers, and was released on January 6, 2017.
 It features scenes of Rexha dancing in a desert setting wearing outfits that drew comparisons to Kylie Jenner by Billboard.

 Prior to the version that was released officially, Rexha filmed an alternate music video for the song that was scrapped due to its explicit content.
 She told a radio DJ, "It was actually too sexual so I had to get rid of it.
 It was too much," explaining further, "I have young fans.
 I like to be sexy 'cause I'm a woman now, but I still want to be a good role model.
 The video has over 402 million views as of September 2025."